johnbywater/quantdsl/README.md

 In addition to the Quant DSL expressions above, function `def` statements are supported.
-User defined functions can be used to refactor complex or extensive Quant DSL expressions, to concisely model complex optionality.
-The `import` statement is also supported, so Quant DSL function definitions and expressions to be developed and maintained as Python files.
+User defined functions can be used to refactor complex Quant DSL expressions, in order to model complex optionality concisely.
+The `import` statement is also supported, so Quant DSL function definitions and expressions can be developed and maintained as Python files.
 Since Quant DSL syntax is a strict subset of Python, the full power of Python IDEs can be used to write, navigate and refactor Quant DSL source code.